Comparison Head to Head

 Price

-Both land around $20/month for the paid tier, each with a usable free tier you can test for days before paying.
+Both land around $20/month for the paid tier — that’s Claude’s published pricing and ChatGPT’s alike — each with a usable free tier you can test for days before paying.
 That’s close enough that price shouldn’t decide it — the value gap between “the tool that fits your work” and “the other one” dwarfs a few dollars.
 If you’re only going to pay for one, our take on whether ChatGPT Plus is worth it walks through who actually needs the upgrade.

 So which should you use?